Crown cork: History

 The inventor was William Painter who was born in 1838 in Tridelphia, Maryland to a Quaker family.
 Described as an "irrepressible tinkerpreneur," he had no higher education but had the drive to "make something."
 In the late 19th century, the market for bottled beverages like beer and soda was growing, but sealing carbonated drinks was a problem.
 Existing stoppers were a mix of cork, glass, wire, and rubber contraptions.
 They were often expensive, unsanitary, and unreliable.
 Corks could dry out and shrink, causing leaks, while other stoppers were difficult to clean and could affect the taste.
 By the 1880s, the U.S. Patent Office had approved an estimated 1,500 different bottle stopper patents.
 While working as a foreman at Baltimore's Murrill & Keizer machine shop, Painter became preoccupied with the bottle stopper challenge.
 In 1885, he patented two stoppers: the "Triumph," a wire-retaining stopper, and the "Bottle Seal" (also known as the "Baltimore loop seal").
-The Bottle Seal was a simple, flat rubber disk that fit into a groove inside the bottle's mouth, forming an "inverted arch" that resisted internal pressure.
+The Bottle Seal was a simple, flat rubber disk that fit into a groove inside the bottle's mouth, forming an "inverted arch" that resisted internal pressure; an embedded loop of wire eased removal.
 It was cheap enough to be disposable, selling for just twenty-five cents per gross, a fraction of the cost of reusable stoppers.
 To manufacture it, Painter and his business partner Samuel Cook formed the Bottle Seal Company.

 Unsatisfied with the success of the Bottle Seal, he experimented between 1888 and 1891 on a better external cap.
 Patent number applied for on November 5, 1889, featured a cap with holes on the top to facilitate leverage for removal with a hand instrument.
-However to prevent leakage through the holes required a long piece of cork and likewise a long skirt, neither were effective or cheap.
+However to prevent leakage through the holes required a long piece of cork and likewise a long skirt, neither of which were effective or cheap.
 Then Painter realized the cap could easily be removed by levering it off with a lifting device, a "bottle cap opener", making the holes on the cap superfluous and also reducing the amount of cork.
-Patent number was applied for June 18, 1890, it had a slightly shorter skirt, the cork thickness was reduced, and there were no holes in the cap.
+Patent number was applied for on June 18, 1890.
+It had a slightly shorter skirt, the cork thickness was reduced, and there were no holes in the cap.
 In further experiments Painter discovered that the cork and skirt length could be reduced even further.
 Patent number was applied for on May 19, 1891 — a lower patent number despite being a later application — it further shortened the skirt and reduced the cork thickness.
 This last patent perfected the design.